Move a WordPress Website to a New Domain and Keep SEO Rankings

 4) Update your site’s settings in WordPress

-Updating your site’s settings is a simple way to keep it running smoothly and ensure that it functions the way you want it to.
-Be sure to click “Save Changes” after making any alterations.
+Updating your site’s settings is a simple way to keep it running smoothly and ensure it functions how you want it to.

 5) Redirect traffic from the old domain to the new domain